 I have in my possession evidence that I am now making public which indicates that Dr. Sidney A. Hollin caused the death of at least one of his patients while operating out of Mt.
 Sinai Hospital in NYC.
 Dr. Hollin accomplished this in a clinical way by using a surgical procedure and follow up therapy.
 Since the patient died so many years after the operation, Dr. Hollin’s behind-the-scene activities would not have been discovered but for the fact that he pre-deceased the patient in question.
 Now I will explain the specific details of the matter.

-In October, 1975 Phyllis who was 19 years old at the time (we were married in 1977) was admitted to Booth Memorial Hospital in NYC because she was found unresponsive by her parents and the following day.
-The attending neurologist, Dr. Robert Karlan, had a general angiogram performed that highlighted the arteries on the right side of her brain.
-The angiogram showed a berry aneurysm on the right internal carotid artery.
+In October, 1975 Phyllis who was 19 years old at the time (we were married in 1977) was discovered unsreponsive and semi-conscious by her parents.
+When she came around they took her to see Dr. David Papier the family doctor.
+Dr. Papier then referred her to Dr. Robert Karlan, a neurologist.
+Dr. Karlan performed a spinal tap and found blood in her cerebral spinal fluid.
+He then had her admitted to Booth Memorial Hospital in NYC.
+Dr. Karlan had 2 cerebral angiograms performed, one that highlighted the arteries on the left side of the brain and one that highlighted the arteries on the right side of her brain.
+The angiogram of the right side of her brain showed a large berry aneurysm on the right internal carotid artery at the base of her brain.
 A berry aneurysm is a bubble that usually occurs on major arteries at the base of the brain and rupture of a berry aneurysm in this location is almost always fatal.
 She was then referred to Dr. Sidney Hollin at Mt.
 Sinai Hospital in NYC.

 Dr. Hollin ordered an angiogram of her right internal carotid artery.
-The reason this was done is because in about 20-35% of all berry aneurysm cases there is more than one aneurysm on the artery.
+The reason this was done is because in about 20-35% of all berry aneurysm cases there is more than one aneurysm on the artery,so Dr. Hollin was looking for additional aneurysms.
 After the test Dr. Hollin informed her that there was a clear diagnosis of a single aneurysm that could be surgically cured.
 The surgical procedure he was going to perform was a craniotomy and clipping of the aneurysm.
 By placing a surgical clip across the neck of the aneurysm it cuts off the flow of blood to the aneurysm and cures the patient.
 This procedure is still in use today.

 On November 12, 1975 Phyllis was presented with an operation consent form that listed the procedure to be performed as ‘craniotomy and clipping of intra cranial aneurysm’.
 She and her father signed the form and the next day Dr. Sidney Hollin, Dr. M. S. Klein, a Resident Neurosurgeon, and Dr. J. Wancier, an Intern performed the surgery.
 After the operation Dr. Hollin told the family that it was a complete success and that Phyllis would be able to lead a normal life.
 She was discharged from the hospital on November 25, 1975.

 For the next few years she saw Dr. Sidney Hollin for office check ups and appeared to be fine.
-Approximately 5.5 years after the surgery she went to Dr. Hollin for a check-up and complained to him of a weak right eye and pains in her neck.
-Dr. Hollin gave her an in office neuro exam and told her she was fine.
-He also advised her that she could become pregnant.
+On June 10, 1981.
+Approximately 5.5 years after the surgery, Phyllis went to Dr. Hollin for a check-up to see if it was safe for her to become pregnant.
+Dr. Hollin gave her an in office neuro exam and told her that it was safe for her to become pregnant.
 In November, 1982 she gave birth to our son.
 For the next year and a half she went about her business taking care of our child.
 On March 18, 1984 all of a sudden she lapsed into a coma due to a massive cerebral hemorrhage and was sent to St. John’s Hospital in Queens where she was put on life support.
 After calling the immediate family to inform them of the situation, I called Dr. Hollin.
 As it turns out Dr. Sidney Hollin had just passed away on March 13 so his secretary sent me a copy of his office records.
 Phyllis then passed away on April 5, 1984.

 The records I received were Dr. Hollin’s Report, Dr. Klein’s Report, and Dr. Hollin’s Office Journal.
 Upon reviewing the reports I was shocked to learn that Phyllis had been diagnosed with two berry aneurysms and not one as we had been told.
 An attending neurologist also looked at the reports and immediately said he suspected medical malpractice since Dr. Sidney Hollin did not clip one of the aneurysms nor perform an angiogram prior to advising pregnancy.
 I then contacted a law firm who obtained Phyllis’ hospital records and initiated a medical malpractice lawsuit against Dr. Hollin’s estate.
 As it turns out the Mt.
 Sinai Angiogram revealed a second smaller aneurysm further up on the right internal carotid artery.
 Instead of clipping that aneurysm to cure it, Dr. Hollin wrapped muslin cloth around it.
 The ramifications of this are explained below.